vinayaka2000625-web/retail-footwear-business-analysis-report/README.md

 -The data was interpreted to generate actionable insights.

 ### Sales data shows
--The data is shows sales (increases in %) of Footwear store and it is fluctuating since last 5 years.
+-The data is shows sales (increases in %) of Footwear store and it is fluctuating since last 5 years.<br>

 ### Profit data shows
 -The data shows the analysis of profit of Footwear in last 4years.
-The profit has been in fluctuating every year.
+The profit has been in fluctuating every year.<br>

 -Note: The above Sales and Profit data is provided for illustration purposes only and does not represent actual figures in report.
 ---